jvassev/ansinetes/README.md

 kube-system   kubernetes-dashboard-2982215621-w1nu4   1/1       Running   0          1m
 ```

-You can pass `-n NAMESPACE` and you will be dropped in the selected Kubernetes namespace, which will also be visible in your prompt.
+You can pass `-n NAMESPACE` and you will be dropped in the selected Kubernetes namespace, which will also be mirrored in your prompt.

 Your old kubecfg will be left intact.
 In fact every time you enter a shell with `-s` the kubecfg will be enriched with configuration about the cluster and the full path to the project dir will be used as the context and cluster name.